 Healthcare benefit amounts

 If you live with someone, that person might be regarded as your benefit partner.
-Check if you have a benefit partner on the Tax and Customs Administration website (information in Dutch).
-The Tax and Customs Administration will use the combined income of you and your benefit partner to calculate the amount of any benefits.
+Check if you have a benefit partner on the Tax Administration website (information in Dutch).
+The Tax Administration will use the combined income of you and your benefit partner to calculate the amount of any benefits.

 If you live outside the Netherlands and have health insurance via the CAK, the amount of healthcare benefit you get will also depend on the country you live in.
 The country factor reflects the difference between healthcare costs in that country and those in the Netherlands.
 If the costs of healthcare are higher, you will receive more healthcare benefit.
 If they are lower, you will receive less.

 If your personal situation or your income changes, the amount of healthcare benefit you are entitled to can also change.
 Notify the Tax Administration of any changes as soon as possible to avoid having to repay money that you weren’t entitled to.

 If you have any questions, please do not hesitate to contact us.